Auckland man sentenced for spiking McDonald's sundaes with sleeping pills

 An Auckland man has been sentenced to intensive supervision after spiking two McDonald's ice cream sundaes with sleeping pills.

-The 22-year-old Rodney man, who was not an employee of the global fast-food joint, was sentenced today in the Auckland District Court in front Judge Brooke Gibson.
+The 22-year-old Rodney man, who was not an employee of the global fast-food restaurant, was sentenced today in the Auckland District Court in front Judge Brooke Gibson.

 He had earlier pleaded guilty to one charge of attempting to stupefy after placing prescription medication in the ice creams, which he had bought from Te Atatu McDonald's in May last year and taken home.